Phenacomorpha bisecta (T.P. Lucas, 1891)

 male

 The adult male and female moths of this species are very different.
-The males have yellow wings with broad dark brown margins, and the forewings each have a broad brown stripe from base to margin.
+The males have yellow wings with broad dark brown margins, and the forewings each are bisected by a brown stripe from base to margin.
 The male moths have a wingspan of about 2 cms.

 The females have no wings, and are a furry grey.
 They have a length of about 0.5 cms.